CodySly/Fruiteria-IOS/BLANK_README.md

 That's it!
 You've successfully cloned the repository, made changes, and created a pull request to contribute to the Fruiteria iOS project.

-## Getting Started

-### Setting Up Xcode on an iOS Device

-Before you can contribute to the Fruiteria iOS project, you need to have Xcode installed on your iOS device.
-Here are the steps to set it up:

-1. **Install Xcode**:
-   - Visit the App Store on your iOS device.
-   - Search for "Xcode" and click on the Xcode app.
-   - Tap the "Get" button to download and install Xcode.

-2. **Developer Account**:
-   - To access all the features and testing capabilities of Xcode, consider signing up for an [Apple Developer Account](https://developer.apple.com/).

-3. **Apple ID**:
-   - Ensure that you're signed in with your Apple ID on your iOS device.

-4. **Enable Developer Mode**:
-   - Open Xcode and sign in with your Apple ID.
-   - Go to Xcode Preferences > Accounts.
-   - Click the "+" button and add your Apple ID.
-   - Verify your account, and it should now be connected to Xcode.

-### Cloning the Repository to Contribute

-Now that you have Xcode set up, you can clone the Fruiteria iOS repository and start contributing.
-Here are the steps to clone the repository:

-1. **Fork the Repository**:
-   - Open your web browser and visit the [Fruiteria-IOS GitHub repository](https://github.com/CodySly/Fruiteria-IOS).
-   - Click the "Fork" button in the upper-right corner.
-This will create a copy of the repository in your GitHub account.

-2. **Clone the Forked Repository**:
-   - Open Xcode on your iOS device.
-   - Go to Source Control > Clone.
-   - In the "Clone Repository" dialog, enter the URL of your forked repository.
-It will be something like: `https://github.com/yourusername/Fruiteria-IOS.git`.
-   - Choose the local directory where you want to save the project.
-   - Click "Clone."

-3. **Create a New Branch**:
-   - Open the cloned project in Xcode.
-   - Go to Source Control > Create Branch.
-   - Name your branch and select the base branch you want to work on (usually "main" or "develop").

-4. **Make Changes**:
-   - Make the necessary code changes or additions in your branch.

-5. **Commit Changes**:
-   - Go to Source Control > Commit.
-   - Enter a commit message describing your changes and commit them.

-6. **Push Changes**:
-   - Go to Source Control > Push to push your changes to your forked repository on GitHub.

-7. **Create a Pull Request**:
-   - Visit your forked repository on GitHub.
-   - Click the "New Pull Request" button.
-   - Choose the base repository (the original Fruiteria-IOS repository) and the base branch (e.g., "main" or "develop").
-   - Choose your forked repository and the branch you made changes in.
-   - Provide a title and description for your pull request.
-   - Click "Create Pull Request."

-That's it!
-You've successfully cloned the repository, made changes, and created a pull request to contribute to the Fruiteria iOS project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>